thomasdanan/leanstats/README.md

 tools to get metrics and improve

 # GHWeekAnalysis
-Issues and PR analysis to get information about predictability, time to close issues and prs etc, for all issues cloased / pr merged within a specific period
+PR analysis to get information about predictability, time to close/review prs etc, for all pr merged within a specific period
-args: the period as start date and end date with following format: YYYY-MM-DD and github login / passwd
+args: the period as start date and end date with following format: YYYY-MM-DD, github token and repo list

-# GHWIPIssues
-To get in progress issues with elapsed time and associated estimation
-args: login / passwd

-# GHWIPPRs
+GHWIPPRs
 To get in progress PRs with elapsed time
 args: login / passwd